wafflescloud/tp/docs/DeveloperGuide.md

     2a1.
 AddressBook shows an error message.
     Use case ends

 3a.
-The animal already exists in the list.
+An animal with the same name already exists in the list.
     3a1.
 AddressBook shows a duplicate warning.
     Use case ends